5 Vision Symptoms Not to Ignore

 Yearly vision screenings are the best way to spot potential problems and intervene early.
 Most conditions are treatable if medical attention is received early in the disease process.

 While Medicare doesn’t pay for glasses, Medicare Part B will pay for some routine screenings.
 This includes a yearly exam, as well as glaucoma and macular degeneration testing.
+You can buy cheap glasses online at https://lowcostglasses.co.uk/.
 You can learn more by visiting Your Medicare Coverage: Eye Exams.